[Novels | Characters | Gallery | Extras | Guestbook | Links]

 “Well…I’d often only come out at the later hours, when nobody was about.
 I might leave the inner districts, and visited an inn within the outer part of the city.”

 “Yep, sounds right,” the guard comments, “I guess time hasn’t made you any less of a queer sort… But, it seems you both do have reason to be here.”
-Quickly he lifts up his spear, letting us through.
+Quickly he steps aside, letting us through.

 “I do not remember the guards being so…rude,” Suzette whispers, “Although I suppose my family and I did have royal seals…”

 “I don’t remember the guards blocking who even came in during the middle of the damn day,” I moan, not even caring who may hear.
 “I guess everything truly is different now.”

 “It’s not your fault.
 I’m just…glad I got out of here.”

 Her and I make it to the edge of the tunnel—and to my surprise, I find a change that is actually pleasant.
 In various spots lie boxes holding trees and flowers and grass.
 I suppose the people here finally realized how horrid a place with so little nature really is.

 Otherwise, everything looks more or less how I remember.
 Ornate, ostentatious buildings, street lamps everywhere, every road paved with clean bricks, with none left dusty like in the rest of the city.

 All around, I notice them; men in fine suits and gilded canes, often with a woman in large frilled dresses hanging on their arms.
 Some are followed by maids in dresses resembling more ornate, yet less colorful versions of Suzette’s clothes.
 And scattered about are a few people of even lower standing than ourselves, doing such things as tending the flowers, or cleaning the streets.
 It’s surprisingly quiet and peaceful—if it weren’t for all the glares given our way.

 Suzette and I…yes, in just about every respect, we do not fit in at all.
 But we continue onwards, attempting to ignore it.